Architect0711/AngularTutorial/AngularTutorial.md

 #####The ngSubmit directive
 ... submits the form when we hit the enter key or when we click the Submit button.
-When the form is submitted, `saveEmployee()` method is called and we are passing it the employeeForm.
+When the form is submitted, the *saveEmployee()* method is called and we are passing it the employeeForm.
 We do not have this method yet.
 We will create it in the component class in just a bit.

 ####[Model Driven Forms (Reactive Forms)](https://angular.io/guide/reactive-forms)